Prototype boxes

 Send a small brief.

-Include the board, sensors, current failure, desired behavior, and the artifact you need: outsourced automation help, working firmware, a control box, an architecture review, a human-in-the-loop workflow, or a vendor handoff packet.
+Include the board, sensors, machine interface, current failure, desired behavior, connectivity, dashboard or alert needs, and the artifact you need: IoT prototype, working firmware, data bridge, control box, edge AI workflow, OTA/telemetry plan, or vendor handoff packet.